900 Walnut Street, Suite 400

-- Knowledge and application of the scientific method: Students demonstrate an ability to generate sound hypotheses that are tested by study objectives/aims.
+- Knowledge and application of the scientific method: Students demonstrate an ability to generate sound hypotheses that are testable by study objectives/aims.
 Students demonstrate their ability to construct well-designed experiments, interpret study outcomes, and brain-storm alternative strategies that are appropriately justified and feasible.

 The Written Examination

-Two weeks following the submission of the written grant, there will be an oral examination, typically lasting 1.5 hours.
+Two weeks following the submission of the written grant, there will be an oral examination lasting 1.5 hours.
 During the first part of the oral examination, there will be general neuroscience questions to test the student’s knowledge basis covering fundamental neuroscience topics, in which students will be expected to discuss these topics in depth at the white board.
 Students should focus preparation for their oral exam on coursework included in GC550 Foundations in Biomedical Sciences, NS700 Cellular Neurophysiology, NS715 Cellular and Molecular Neuroscience, NS740 Neuroanatomy, and NS690 Neuropharmacology.

 Policy on Faculty & Peer Support

 The Curriculum Committee together with the Program Directors appoints one Examination Committee for all students in a given year, consisting of three GPN faculty members (excluding the thesis advisor) with different areas of expertise to examine all students.
 The Examination Committee will be composed of individuals who are both standing faculty members in Jefferson College of Life Sciences (JCLS) and part of GPN.
 All GPN faculty may be selected to serve on the examination committee.
-One committee member will serve as chair of the examination committee and one of the GPN Directors will observe, but does not participate in the CE.
+One committee member will serve as Chair of the Examination Committee and one of the GPN Directors will observe, but does not participate in the CE.
 The examination committee with the help of a GPN administrator sets the date of the examination.

 Timing of Comprehensive Examination

-GPN students submit a one-page abstract of his/her intended thesis work by the end of Spring I of the second year of study to the Program Directors and Curriculum Committee.
-The written portion of the CE is due 2 weeks prior to the oral CE, which takes place by the end of the students’ second year of enrollment in the graduate program, typically late July.
+GPN students submit a one-page abstract of their intended thesis work by the end of Spring I of the second year of study to the Program Directors and Curriculum Committee.
+The written portion of the CE is due 2 weeks prior to the oral CE, which takes place by the end of the students’ second year of enrollment in the graduate program, typically in late July.
 Students receive their assigned time for the examination from either the GPN administrator or the CE Chair.

 Policy on Failing